 The things we chose for each year group built on something we already were doing and then we created a structure to take it to all the children in the year group.

 There were no negative comments from staff, they said ‘they give us the dates and we can get on with this’.
 We have a strong network in school.
 People give up their after-school time.
 We have a very immediate ethos in school modelled by the headteachers.
 People are so willing to work with children and are behind this idea.
 Each one of the projects has depth and a real reason.

 We believe this helps us build life skills and feeding into citizenship.

 We need a new Year 5 project as the Bells Project is complete.

 We would like to celebrate what we have done and make parents and children more aware of the structure of learning ways to be a citizen.
 We would love to make a mini film to share the work.
-Because everything was ongoing all year we didn’t create a moment of celebration so that would be great to do next year.
+Because everything was ongoing all year we didn’t create a celebration so that would be great to do next year.

 To carry on next year and adapt our PSHE curriculum so that it thoroughly embeds active citizenship as a key element.